Lens on Mongolia: Photography, Culture, and Language

 Step into Mongolia: Cultural Immersion and Photography Fundamentals

-Participants will begin their journey with an introduction to Mongolian traditional culture, gaining a deeper appreciation through immersive experiences.
-They will taste authentic Mongolian cuisine, explore the world-class Chinggis Khaan Museum, and take their first steps in learning the Mongolian language.
-This cultural foundation offers a rare opportunity to connect with Mongolia’s history, heritage, and way of life—beyond the classroom.
-At the same time, we will build a solid technical foundation in photography by getting familiar with your camera’s essential functions: aperture, shutter speed, and ISO.
-These three settings form the exposure triangle, controlling how light, motion, and depth come together in your photos.
-We’ll start by walking through how each setting affects an image and then move into hands-on practice, adjusting them in different lighting conditions.
-By the end of the session, you will understand how to balance these elements to achieve the look you want—whether freezing motion, creating background blur, or capturing detail in low light—preparing you to combine cultural storytelling with strong photographic technique.
+Participants will begin with an introduction to Mongolian traditional culture through immersive experiences.
+They will taste authentic cuisine, explore the Chinggis Khaan Museum, and take first steps in learning the Mongolian language.
+This foundation fosters a deeper connection with Mongolia’s history and way of life.
+At the same time, we will build technical photography skills by learning camera functions such as aperture, shutter speed, and ISO.
+Through guided practice in varied lighting, participants will see how these settings shape light, motion, and depth.
+By the end, they will balance these elements to capture compelling images rooted in cultural storytelling.

 Day 2